mahdialikhasi/Algorithm-TA-Winter-2019/HW1/Readme.md

 # Design and Analysis of Algorithms
-## Homework 1 - Theorical problemset
+## Homework 1 - Theoretical problemset
 -- time complexity analysis
 -- divide and conquer algorithms